Red Hen Publications

 And, now that we know something about Horcruxes, that prospect raises considerable curiosity over what on earth would have happened if Lucius had succeeded in passing the diary to Harry.
 Given that Harry already had custody of another one of the set!
 Would the two fragments have reacted to one another?

-Well, from what we were shown in canon, they did not react at all.
+Well, from what we were shown in CoS, they did not react at all.
 Harry’s scar didn’t even give a twitch over the young Tom Riddle.
 I now wonder whether that was an oversight on Rowling’s part, and an unfortunate result of her determination to conceal evidence that we were going to actually need later, or an attempt at a clue that didn’t quite come off, since it doesn’t seem to lead us anywhere.
 That scar really ought to have reacted to the Revenant.
 And probably to the Diary as well.

 On the other end of the equation we have the question: why would Lucius Malfoy choose that particular moment to suddenly deploy the Riddle Diary in the first place?
 Followed by the question of what, and who, did Dobby actually overhear, when he claims to have known about the plot “for months”?